 Many funded projects require matching resources that are contributed to a sponsored project over and above the support provided by the external sponsor of that project.
 Such resources are required of the Foundation by the sponsor as a condition of the award, to "match" the sponsor's support.
 Funds required might be an arbitrary portion, a fixed amount, or resources from non-University sources pledged in partial support of a project in the form of a Cash Match or In-Kind Match.

 Mandatory Cost Share/Match should be written into the proposal budget.
-Project Directors are responsible for securing all Cost Share/Match requirements and must submit required documentation to the Office of Corporate and Foundation Relations for verification of the cost share/match.
+Project Directors are responsible for securing all Cost Share/Match requirements and must submit required documentation to the Office of Corporate and Foundation Relations for verification of the cost share/match, then to the Provost's Office for approval.

 Cash advances will be obtained when allowable; otherwise, billings will be on an expense reimbursement basis during the course of the project.
 When billings require that a report be filed describing project activities to date, it is the responsibility of the Project Director to provide such information on a timely basis.
 Any checks or other cash receipts collected by the Project Director directly shall be immediately forwarded to the Business Office.